 - Yellowish to brownish earwax tends to be wet and is more common to those of East Asian descent

 - White to grey shades of earwax means that the earwax is dry and is more common to other ethnicities

-Having flaky earwax is something you should be alert with.
+Having dry flaky earwax is something you should be alert with.
 It could be a sign of eczema.
 Eczema is a condition that causes the skin to be red and itchy.
-If you notice that you have flaky earwax and skin rashes in your body, eczema may be the one to blame.
+If you notice that you have flaky and dry earwax or crusty ear canal and skin rashes in your body, eczema may be the one to blame.

 If you notice that your earwax is not the normal colour than it should be, then it could be a sign of infection.